alfjl/42HN_Cpp_05/README.md

 ## Learnings

-Repeating all the concepts and topics of C++ and OOP learned so far, and refreshing my knowledge of exception handling in C++.
+Repeating all the concepts and topics of C++ and OOP learned so far, and refreshing my knowledge of exception handling in C++, as well as a short excursion into nested classes.

 ### Resources